dmarcoux/customer-chat/README.md

     - Monolith application is simple to develop, but it's quite rigid.
     - User as the single model for customers and customer agents is fine at a small scale, but if this application grows, it would be better to split this model into 2 models (Customer, Customer Agent).
 It would be easier to understand what is specific to customers and customer agents.
+      Right now, we tell customer and customer agents apart from each other via the `is_staff` field in the `User` model.
     - It's possible for customers to open multiple support cases, but the support cases don't have any status (like "on going", "completed", etc...)
 - Security / Data Privacy
     - Customer agents have access to all support cases.
 It would be better to assign one customer agent per support case